ConsenSysMesh/live-libs/README.md

 ## TODO

 * Store `msg.sender` when lib is registered
-* Consider shelling out to `solc` on the command line, generate the abstract libs on the file system, providing the path like [this](https://solidity.readthedocs.io/en/latest/layout-of-source-files.html#use-in-actual-compilers).
-* Experiment with truffle integration
+* Test whether libraries can `selfdestruct`
-* Experiment with dapple integration
+* Updating morden with live data
 * Extract environment migrator into its own repo /via @tcoulter
 * Consider the tradeoffs of allowing for library upgrades, or whether we should have versions (or both)
+* Consider shelling out to `solc` on the command line, generate the abstract libs on the file system, providing the path like [this](https://solidity.readthedocs.io/en/latest/layout-of-source-files.html#use-in-actual-compilers).

 ## Author